jphulse/Stability_Of_Causal_Graphs_Public/README.md

   R scripts which were used to perform various experiments on the datasets.
 It is expected that the user has included the pcalg package in the RStudio environment, and has a compatible version of RStudio installed.

+## Revision Scripts and code can be found on the r1 branch in the rev_1 folder.
+* Please see the python and R scripts in that folder and run those for revision reproduction.
+The rev_1 folder can operate apart from the rest of the repo.
 ### Contributors
 * Author: Jeremy Hulse (jphulse) Email: jphulse@ncsu.edu
 * Mentor: Dr. Timothy Menzies